Welcome to version 3 of the Intershop PayPal Complete Payments Service Connector.

 |

-Only REST (PWA storefront) is officially supported by the 3.0.2 release.
+Only REST (PWA storefront) is officially supported by the releases of the major version 3.

 The connector supports payments for baskets with digital goods.
 The PWA does not fully support this at the moment.